saucelabs/elemental-next/frontend/docs/updated-tips/65-highlight-elements/ruby.md

 ## Intro

-This is a pseudo guest post from Brian Goad.
+>This is a pseudo guest post from Brian Goad.
 I've adapted one of his blog posts with his permission.
 You can see the original blog post [here](http://swdandruby.wordpress.com/2013/07/19/did-i-select-the-right-element/).

-## Use Case

 It's likely that you'll run into odd test behavior that makes you question the locators you're using in a test.
 But how do you interrogate your locators to make sure they are doing what you expect?